League of Legends Patch 26.4 Winners and Losers: 33 Champions Changed

 Patch 26.4 Preview – League of Legends

-The 26.4 patch preview for League of Legends is out, with another handful of champion buffs and nerfs.
+The 26.4 Full patch preview for League of Legends is out, with another handful of champion buffs and nerfs.
 From @RiotPhroxon on X Source

 Overall